<AuthBy LDAP2> module authenticates by

 reply items.
 This scheme allows you to work with almost any LDAP schema.

-All you have to do is identify the right LDAP attribute names.<AuthBy LDAP2>
+All you have to do is identify the right LDAP attribute names.<AuthBy LDAP2> module replies with an

 Access-Accept message containing all the attributes in the reply items